-It is impossible in one chapter to cover the complex history of sport thoroughly.
+It is impossible to cover the complex history of sport management thoroughly in one chapter.
 This chapter discussed the historical origins of three basic sport management structures: clubs, leagues, and tournaments.
 Sport management structures that developed over the past 150 or so years organized sporting events in different ways to meet the particular needs of participants, spectators, and sponsors at particular points in history.
 The club structure, the league structure, and the tournament structure each arose in response to changes in broad social structures and addressed specific issues within a segment of the sport industry.
 The evolution of each of these three management structures illustrates that managers need to be creative in the ways they manage sports.

-Throughout this text you will see mentions of some of the innovators and contributors to the management of sport.
-Keep an eye open for historic figures such as John Montgomery Ward, Albert Spalding, Judge Kennesaw Mountain Landis, and Marvin Miller in baseball.
-Other notable sport managers include Peter Ueberoff in the Olympic Games, David Stern in basketball, Pete Rozelle and Paul Tagliabue in football, Gary Bettman in hockey, Roone Arledge in sport broadcasting, and agents C. C. Pyle and Mark McCormack.
+Throughout this text there are a number of mentions of some of the innovators and contributors to the management of sport.
+This includes such historic figures as John Montgomery Ward, Albert Spalding, Judge Kennesaw Mountain Landis, and Marvin Miller in baseball.
+Other notable sport managers include Peter Ueberroth in the Olympic Games, David Stern in basketball, Pete Rozelle and Paul Tagliabue in football, Gary Bettman in hockey, Roone Arledge in sport broadcasting, and agents C. C. Pyle and Mark McCormack.
 These people, along with many others, have contributed to making sport one of the most popular forms of entertainment.

-In contemporary sport, we can still see the three basic management structures (clubs, leagues, and tournaments) operating.
-But the management structures operate within highly complex organizational systems.
+The three basic management structures (clubs, leagues, and tournaments) still operate in contemporary sport, but these structures now operate within highly complex organizational systems.
 As a result, the sport industry demands well-trained managers.
 Sport management developed as an academic field to meet this demand.
-To maintain quality control in this fast-emerging field of study, the NASSM/NASPE curriculum guidelines have been established.
+To maintain quality control in this fast-emerging field of study, the COSMA curriculum guidelines have been established.
 As the sport industry continues to evolve globally, the academic field of sport management will evolve as well in order to produce the future leaders in the industry.